sripberger/gene-lib/README.md

 Utilities include:

-- `::getCrossoverPoint` for single point crossovers.
+- `::singlePointCrossover` performs a single-point crossover.
-- `::getCrossoverRange` demonstrated above.
+- `::twoPointCrossover` demonstrated above.
-- `::getCrossoverIndices` for uniform crossover with a ratio of 0.5.
+- `::uniformCrossover` performs a uniform crossover with a ratio of 0.5.
-- `::pmx` Performs a [partially matched crossover](http://www.wardsystems.com/manuals/genehunter/crossover_of_enumerated_chromosomes.htm) between two arrays.
+- `::pmx` Performs a [partially matched crossover](http://www.wardsystems.com/manuals/genehunter/crossover_of_enumerated_chromosomes.htm)
+- `::getRandomIndex` get an index for a one-point crossover.
+- `::getRandomRange` gets indices for a two-point or partially-matched crossover.
+- `::getRandomIndices` gets indices for a uniform crossover.

 Check out the api docs for more information.